hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 ### Shards

-We allow the setup of several shards.
-We encounter the following difficulties in that case:
+We allow the setup of several shards, where we encounter the following difficulties in that case:

 * We need to loadbalance the traffic between the two shards.
 * We have to remember on which shard the conferences were allocated, so that participants joining an existing conference later on are routed to the shard, where the conference takes place.